svey-xyz/site-template/README.md

 ## Getting Started
 After cloning the repo the first step is to create a .env file with the following variables set:

+*you can aslo store these in GitHub repo settings/secrets if you're worried about losing them*

 ***.env***

 SANITY_API_READ_TOKEN